 But when they sign up for your email newsletter they’re telling you they’d like to enter into a more personal relationship with you.
 They’re entrusting you with something they know you won’t abuse.

-We can set up your website with a newsletter system that allows you up to 500 subscribers for free.
+I can set up your website with a newsletter system that allows you up to 500 subscribers for a start.

 Remember, to reach them you don’t have to create email newsletters manually.
 You just keep posting your architectural masterpieces to your website.

 When you’re looking for something, what do you do?
 Do you search Facebook?
 Or do you get onto Google and pop in your search words there?

 Chances are you’re using Google.
 You might be using voice search, but you’re still using Google.